-In addition to the other information in this prospectus supplement, you should carefully consider the following risk factors.
+In addition to the other information in this prospectus supplement, you should carefully consider the following risk factors relating to the proposed REIT conversion, the merger, the offering, and our business.
 You should carefully consider the additional risks described in our annual, quarterly and current reports, including those identified in our Annual Report on Form 10-K for the year ended December 31, 2011 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2012.
 This section includes or refers to certain forward-looking statements.
 For the qualifications and limitations of these forward-looking statements see the section entitled "Special Note Regarding Forward-Looking Statements" in this prospectus supplement.